Hazwan Bakri

 Ahmad Hazwan bin Bakri (born 19 June 1991) is a Malaysian professional footballer who plays as a forward or a winger for Malaysia Super League side Kuching City and the Malaysia national team.

 Club career

 Kuala Lumpur

 Hazwan began his career at Kuala Lumpur after being discovered by Kuala Lumpur's scout Akram Hadid on a scouting mission to Labuan.
 He played for Kuala Lumpur youth team before being promoted to the first team.
 He was loaned to Harimau Muda project and spent a season playing in the Singapore's S.League.

 Selangor

-Hazwan join Selangor in 2014.
+Hazwan joined Selangor in 2014.
 He played a vital role in Selangor's 2015 Malaysia Cup campaign.
 He scored 2 goals in the final against Kedah which saw Selangor lifting the trophy after 10 years.
 He also named as the best player in the 2015 Malaysia Cup final.

 Johor Darul Ta'zim

 On 13 December 2016, Hazwan signed a two-year contract with Johor Darul Ta'zim for an undisclosed fee.
 Press at the time reported the transfer value at figures between US$60,000 and US$100,000.

 On 20 January 2017, Hazwan made his league debut in a 1–1 draw against Kedah.
 He played for 43 minutes before being replaced with Jerónimo Barrales.
 Hazwan scored his first league goal in a 1–2 defeat over Perak on 18 February 2017.

 Hazwan also played for the feeder team of Johor Darul Ta'zim.
 He played in the second leg of 2019 Malaysia Challenge Cup final against UKM.